torvalds/linux/Documentation/filesystems/ext4/attributes.rst

 POSIX ACLs
 ~~~~~~~~~~

-POSIX ACLs are stored in a reduced version of the Linux kernel (and
+POSIX ACLs are stored in a reduced version of the GNU/Linux kernel (and
 libacl's) internal ACL format.
 The key difference is that the version
 number is different (1) and the ``e_id`` field is only stored for named
 user and group ACLs.